 If brunch isn’t on the cards, you can also use the foodie dice to lock down on a meal to cook for yourself.
 The best part?
 It’s vegetarian and vegan-friendly, so you can mix and rotate dishes according to everyone’s preferences!

-5.1 How do you play Secret Santa on Zoom?
+5.1 How to play Secret Santa virtual on Zoom?

 - Fix a date and time according to the arrival of gifts to every recipient and their availability for an all hands call.

 - Arrange for party snacks and a cocktail package to go to all participants to get them into the holiday mood.
 Order this separately to surprise them!